byte/mariadb.com-blog/README.md

 # mariadb.com-blog
-posts for the MariaDB Corporation blog
+Posts for the MariaDB Corporation blog that will appear at the [MariaDB Corporation blog](https://mariadb.com/blog).
+Raw Markdown here, which is generated to HTML and sent to marketing to post.
+Presumably all this ends up at [Colin's blog](https://mariadb.com/blog/colin).